 I used to be one of those people who went through life avoiding failure as much as possible until a recent incident made me realize that failure is imperative.
 Let me elaborate.

 May 12, 2014.
 The very first day of my very first job.
 After a lot of soul-searching, I had landed a job as a technical writer in a company whose values matched mine: open culture, friendly faces, and flexible work hours.
-The job itself wasn’t really my thing, but everything else was picture perfect.
+The job itself wasn’t really my thing, but everything else was picture-perfect.
 What could go wrong?

 Just three months had gone by when something happened that changed my life: my body gave up on me.

-A little over a month ago, I had undergone a major surgery.
-And although I had got a clean bill of health from my doctor right away, the thing about surgery is that you cannot tell when complications will arise.
+A little over a month ago, I had undergone surgery.
+And although I got a clean bill of health from my doctor right away, the thing about surgery is that you cannot tell when complications will arise.
 And that’s why I wound up at the doctor’s office, confused and scared of what was happening to my body.
-As he walked in with a solemn face, I imagined the very worst, but not what he actually had to say: stop working until your body heals.
+As he walked in with a solemn face, I imagined the worst, but not what he actually had to say: stop working until your body heals.